DwarfHeim: Gameplay

 DwarfHeim featured traditional base building, resource gathering, and combat similar to that of WarCraft III.
 In regular matches and skirmishes, the gameplay was split between three players, with vacant slots being filled by the game's AI.
-One players primarily built structures on the surface which were used to gather recurses, research new technologies, and train troops.
+One player primarily built structures on the surface which were used to gather resources, research new technologies, and train troops.
 Another player mined resources underground, and processed them with contraptions similar to those in Factorio.
 The last player trained and controlled combat troops.
 Troops were used to hunt trolls to gain additional resources, capture control nodes on the map that convey bonuses to their owners, and secure victory by destroying the opposing team's headquarters.

 In survival mode, players would attempt to survive as long as possible against waves of trolls.
 If played alone, players would control all three aspects of the game.
 Additionally, there was also a sandbox mode with no opposing team intended to ease new players into the game.
 A campaign was planned as well, but never released.

 In all modes, players had access to a hero unit with special abilities that supported whatever role a player fills.
 Heroes gained levels and new abilities in combat.
 If killed, they would respawn at the headquarters after a cooldown period.